 - A crackling sound when moving the joint

 THINK YOU HAVE OA?

-Living with osteoarthritis can not only be painful, but can be discouraging.
+Living with osteoarthritis can not only be painful, but also discouraging.
 Osteoarthritis is the most common cause of knee pain.
 Patients who think they may have OA should talk to their doctor.
 Although there is no cure for the disease, the sooner patients start treatment, the more manageable their OA may become, and the longer they may be able to delay surgery or total knee replacement.